dspace-group/dsV2Gshark/README.md

 ## Installation notes
 - The installer can be downloaded from [GitHub Releases](https://github.com/dspace-group/dsV2Gshark/releases/latest)
 - To use the plugin without installer, download the zipped files from [GitHub Releases](https://github.com/dspace-group/dsV2Gshark/releases/latest) and copy its content manually into your Wireshark installation or into your personal plugin directory (Windows: %appdata%/wireshark/, Linux: ~/.local/lib/wireshark/).
-The filter buttons, color filter and I/O Graph configuration must be added manually in this case.
+To activate the filter buttons, color filter and I/O Graph in this case, you have to import and activate the dsV2Gshark_profile.zip as Wireshark profile.
-- When updating Wireshark, please reinstall the plugin to avoid any warnings
+- If Wireshark auto-update is enabled, it is recommended to install the plugin in local install mode without admin privileges.
 - Not compatible with other V2G dissector plugins.
 Please uninstall these plugins before installing dsV2Gshark.
 - Not compatible with 32 bit versions of Wireshark.
 - Updates of the plugin can be performed directly without uninstalling the old version.
-- Installation size is about 10 MB
+- Installation size is about 13 MB
 - Supports normal and portable version of Wireshark
-- Filter buttons and color filters will be installed for the current user only.
-In multi-user environments, the plugin must be installed for each user to enable these two optional features.
+- A Wireshark Profile will be added which handles the filter buttons, color filters and I/O Graph.
+This profile is automatically activated after installation.
+You can change the current profile in the bottom right corner (shortcut: Ctrl + Shift + A).

 ## Limitations
 - ISO 15118-20 is not fully supported yet
     - please let us know if you encounter incorrectly decoded packets
 - Linux
     - No installer, see [Installation Notes](#installation-notes).
 Make sure you have read permissions for all files.
-    - Filter buttons and color filters must be added manually
+    - dsV2Gshark profile (Filter buttons, color filters, I/O graph) must be added manually
-    - I/O graph must be configured manually

 ## Support
 - If you encounter any problems, feel free to open an issue or contact us at support@dSPACE.de